-If you are not already being billed for demand (kW), you will notice demand information listed under the energy (kWh) charge line item in the 'Detail of Charges' section.
+For those accounts not already being billed for demand (kW), beginning with the July billing statement, we began listing demand information under the energy (kWh) charge line item in the 'Detail of Charges' section.
+This was included for all accounts even if they are not on a demand rate.
 See below for an example of what this looks like: